You’ll love these “Philly Cheese” sandwiches. Not only are they tender and delicious, but they cook in your slow cooker while you get your work done!

 So you want to have daily devotions with your kids… but most days find you… scrambling in the morning (and I don’t mean over a skillet of farm fresh eggs) trying to remember where you placed your Bible (you own five Bibles, but, you know the story…) feeling too guilty to read Scripture verses to your […]

-Get your child using Reading Eggs today and enjoy the multi award-winning online reading program for 3-13 year olds.
-Sign up today at http://readingeggs.com/hhmoms/!
-And don’t forget to TELL YOUR FRIENDS so their children can also try Reading Eggs for free!
-Here are a few quotes from moms in the Hip Homeschool Moms Facebook Community who have […]
+★ FREE 4 week trial of Reading Eggs ★ Get your child using Reading Eggs today and enjoy the multi award-winning online reading program for 3-13 year olds.
+Sign up today!
+Just click here!
+Don’t forget to TELL YOUR FRIENDS so their children can also try Reading Eggs for free!

 Welcome to the Hip Homeschool Hop!
 An InLinkz Link-up

 Tangrams are an ancient Chinese puzzle that begin with a square.
 They contain seven geometric pieces, or tans.
 You can use these seven pieces to create a number of pictures, but when played you must follow these rules: All 7 pieces must be used.
 All pieces must lie flat.
 All pieces must touch.
 No pieces may overlap.
 Pieces […]

 My son, be attentive to my words; Incline your ear to my sayings. – Proverbs 4:20 It was eerily quiet.
 In a room full of children, you could almost hear a pin drop.
 The only sounds were the faint strains of a Veggie Tales video being streamed over a laptop with nearly non-functional speakers.
 The […]

 In a previous article, I gave some information about eating clean.
 I explained a little about what clean eating is and why you might want to give it a try.
 But once you’ve decided to try out the clean eating lifestyle, how do you make the change?
 It can be difficult to change from the […]